Texas Truck Accident Lawyer

 • Fatalities

-What Is the Compensation for Truck Accidents in Texas?
+What Is the Statute of Limitations for Truck Accidents in Texas?

 The statute of limitations for personal injury claims in Texas is two years.
 This means you typically must file your lawsuit within two years of your accident.
 You may lose your right to pursue compensation if you don’t file within this timeframe.